keys icon

 What does this calculator not include?

-Our mortgage repayment calculator can only give you an idea of how much you’ll be paying per month for your mortgage.
+Our mortgage repayment calculator can only give you an idea of how much you’ll be paying per month for your mortgage, not an exact or guaranteed figure.

-Your actual mortgage payments may be different to this sum as the calculator doesn’t take your personal circumstances into consideration.
-For example, the type of mortgage you choose, the loan-to-value you require, your financial situation and your credit history will all affect the interest rate and the amount you need to pay each month.
+Your actual mortgage payments may end up being different to this sum as the calculator doesn’t take your personal circumstances into consideration.
+For example, the type of mortgage you choose, the loan-to-value you require, your financial situation and your credit history will all affect the interest charged by the lender, and so the amount you need to pay each month.

-As a result, the mortgage repayment calculator may only give you an idea of your payments for the initial fixed term.
-Your payments are likely to change during the overall mortgage term as you remortgage to a new fixed rate deal or move to a variable rate, for example.
+As a result, the mortgage repayment calculator may only give you an idea of your payments for the initial fixed period.
+Your payments are likely to change during the overall mortgage term as you remortgage to a new fixed deal (and rate) or move to a variable deal, for example.

 Bear in mind that, as well as your mortgage payments each month, you’ll also need to budget for the additional costs involved in taking out a mortgage and buying a home.
 These could include product or arrangement fees on the mortgage, valuation fees, legal fees, survey costs and stamp duty, to name just a few.
 See our guide for the costs involved in buying a home.